MattRuetz/MattRuetz/README.md

 # Hey!
 I’m Matt Ruetz
 ### 👀 I’m interested in ...
 - I'm most fascinated by complex phenomena resulting from low-level interractions.
 Robust behaviour and functionality derived from simple rules.
 The feeling of awe from creating something that has a personality and existence unto itself.
 That's why I love to code.
 - Web development using HTML/CSS/JS, and with higher-level frameworks such as Node.JS, Typescript, React and lots more.
-I also have some backend experience using PostgreSQL, MySQL, MongoDB, and Firestore.
+I also have some backend experience using relational and non-relational databases such as PostgreSQL, MySQL, MongoDB, and Firestore.
 - Learning and improving every day.

 ### 🌱 I’m currently learning ...